 Drain, and serve the croquettes with a sweet dessert sauce.
 You will discover that a healthy vegetable dessert recipe can make a delicious dish for serving on any occasion.

 One cupful of cooked corn, one cupful of sliced or quartered raw tomatoes, four tablespoonfuls of butter, four tablespoonfuls of bread crumbs, one teaspoonful of sugar, and seasoning of salt and pepper to taste.

-To make this old fashioned vegetable dessert recipe, first wash one cupful of lentils in several waters and soak them in water for twelve hours; then boil them until soft but not pulped.
+First wash one cupful of lentils in several waters and soak them in water for twelve hours; then boil them until soft but not pulped.

 Drain and add two tablespoonfuls of melted butter, one tablespoonful of sugar, a quarter of a teaspoonful of salt, yolks of two eggs, and half a cupful of chopped nutmeats.

-Make into small round cakes, lay on buttered tins, and bake in a hot oven for fifteen minutes.
+Make into small round cakes, lay on buttered tins, and bake in a hot oven (375°F) for fifteen minutes.
 Sprinkle a few chopped nuts on top and serve hot.